-There’s scene from an episode of The Simpsons (parodying the Freemasons) in which Homer joins a secretive organisation which entitles him to certain privileges.
+In an old episode of The Simpsons (parodying the Freemasons) Homer joins a secretive organisation which entitles him to certain privileges.
 One of these is access to a lavish secret tunnel, allowing Homer a relaxing, rush-hour traffic-avoiding drive to the office.
 Of course, the tunnel guides him comfortably to his parking space, which is just over the fence from his house.
-It’s all very amusing.

 I was reminded of that scene when I realised that for about a year I’ve been doing something similar.

 Ok.
-So, the local mall is just 400 meters from my house (a quarter mile), which is handy.
+So, the local mall is just 400 meters (a quarter mile) from my house, which is handy.
 It’s the nation’s biggest mall actually – information which when passed to visitors from most other countries is not unlikely to be met with surprised laughter, then, ‘…awww, it’s cute!’

 After a one-mile drive, the distance from my car to the place I pay my bills, is further than from there to my house.
 I’ve been doing this for a year, and simply hadn’t noticed.
 Of course, this revelation was still just trivia, as I have no intention of changing my routine.
 Anyone who lives in this part of the world will understand.